 Product Reviews – again, this is something you see all the time on other blogs.
 You personalize this category in two ways.
 First, you begin looking at everything you carry in the store as a potential review.
 Secondly, you take note of what others are saying on other blogs concerning both products you carry and products you may not carry but that relate to ones that you do.
 You write responses to those posts giving your own take on things.

 Editorials – did something important just happen in the fashion industry such as fashion week in New York or Paris?
 Or maybe a new issue of Vogue?
 Either way, you’ve got an opinion and knowledge and experience to back it up.
 This is where you flex your influencer muscles and offer up your wisdom on relevant subjects as they happen.

 Of course there could be more but you’ve decided to start with these categories and expand from there.
-What you’ll want to do is under each category, create a list of potential posts.
+What you’ll want to do is under each category, create a list of potential posts so you can save time.
 Once you have a large list of post ideas, and by that I mean 50 – 100 if you can get it up that high, it’s time to get to work implementing your new plan.